World stocks up, dollar dips as Fed officials calm inflation fears

 The bounce, extending a late recovery in the prior session, interrupted a three-day rout for stocks globally, amid market jitters over accelerating U.S. inflation.

-The MSCI World Index (.MIWD00000PUS), a broad gauge of equity markets globally, was up 0.4% in early European trading, adding to Thursday's 0.4% gains after a loss of more than 4% since the start of the week.
+The MSCI World Index, a broad gauge of equity markets globally, was up 0.4% in early European trading, adding to Thursday’s 0.4% gains after a loss of more than 4% since the start of the week.

 U.S. stock futures pointed to a higher open on Wall Street, with S&P 500 futures up 0.5% and its Nasdaq peer up 0.8%.